-The Indian Agent may appoint Sub-Agents who have place of business and a minimum net worth of Rs.
-5 lakh.
-The Sub-Agents should operate through the Indian Agents and should not deal directly with the Overseas Principal.
-The Sub-Agents should act on the payment instructions issued by the Indian Agents.
-The Indian Agents are fully responsible for the activities of their Sub-agents.
-While the Indian Agents will be encouraged to act as self-regulated entities, the onus of ensuring the proper conduct of activities of the Sub-agents in the prescribed manner will lie solely on the Indian Agents.
-Every Indian Agent would be required to conduct due diligence before appointing a Sub-agent and any irregularity observed could render the Indian Agent's permission liable for cancellation.
+Note:- As of now, the Indian Agents are fully responsible for the activities of their Sub Agents.
+While the Indian Agents will be encouraged to act as self-regulated entities, the onus of ensuring the conduct of activities of the Sub Agents in the prescribed manner will lie solely on the Indian Agents concerned and Reserve Bank of India can in no way be held responsible for the activities of the Sub Agents.
+Each Indian Agent would be required to conduct due diligence before appointing a Sub Agent and any irregularity observed could render the Indian Agent's permission liable for cancellation.